 Step 3: Bring a small pot of water to a boil.
 Add the chopped asparagus and frozen peas.
 Blanch for 1-2 minutes until vibrant green and just tender, then immediately drain and run under cold water until cooled.
 Set aside to dry.

-Step 4: In a small bowl or jar, whisk together olive oil, lemon juice, maple syrup, minced shallot, garlic, Dijon mustard, dried oregano, salt, and black pepper to taste.
+Step 4: In a small bowl or jar, whisk together the salad dressing ingredients.
+Shake vigorously to combine.
 Set aside.

 Step 5: In a large bowl, combine cooked and cooled couscous and blanched veggies.